Browse Learn topics

 The Text tool lives in the Sketch toolbar's Draw group.
 Type a string, pick a font, and a blue preview follows your cursor — click to set the origin (or type exact X/Y coordinates) and hit Finish.
 Height is measured to the cap height, so a height of 1.0 means one-inch-tall capitals regardless of the font.

-JetCad3 enumerates every font installed on your machine — TTF and OTF, every family and style — and parses the actual outline data from the font file, not a rasterized stand-in.
-The ↑/↓ arrow keys cycle font families with the preview updating live, so you can flip through the whole list without touching the dropdown.
-Your last-used font, text, height, and output mode are all remembered for next time.
+The Font control is the shared searchable picker from the Font Manager: it opens with your pinned fonts and last ten used, and typing searches every font installed on your machine, every OTF/TTF you've imported into the JetCad3 library, and the whole downloadable jetcad.io catalog — picking a family you don't have yet downloads it on the spot.
+JetCad3 parses the actual outline data from the font file, not a rasterized stand-in.
+The ↑/↓ arrow keys still cycle font families with the preview updating live, and your last-used font, text, height, and output mode are all remembered for next time.

 Four output modes